 Say Hello!
 Click on an image to send an email.

-Michelle Stephens joined the Emeryville YC in 2018 with her husband, YC Director, Myron Stephens.
-She has served as Rear Commodore since August 2021.
-Michelle grew up on lake boats with her dad and spent many summers waterskiing on Folsom Lake.
+Michelle Stephens joined the Emeryville Yacht Club in 2018 with her husband, Vice Commodore, Myron Stephens.
+She previously served as Rear Commodore.
+Michelle grew up on lake boats with her dad and spent many summers waterskiing on Folsom Lake, in the Sacramento area.
 Then Myron introduced her to sailboats and sailing when they met in 2007, and she's been sailing ever since.
-Michelle and Myron sailed on his parents Alberg 30 for several years before buying their Tartan 3700 in 2016.
+Michelle and Myron sailed on his parents Alberg 30 for several years before buying their Tartan 3700, Savvy, in 2016.
 They reside in the Sacramento area, but spend as much time as possible on the Bay with their Frenchie, Bailey, sailing, visiting new harbors, or simply enjoying being on the boat that they consider their second home.
-Michelle comes from a family of educators and currently teaches kindergarten.
-Her passion is working with littlest learners, fostering a love of learning and helping to build the foundation for their educational careers.
-In her spare time, Michelle enjoys working on the Emeryville YC website, crafting, watching movies, and hanging out with family and friends.
+Michelle comes from a family of educators and currently teaches second grade.
+Her passion is working with little learners, fostering a love of learning and helping to build the foundation for their educational careers.
+In her spare time, Michelle enjoys working on the Emeryville Yacht Club website, crafting, watching movies, and simply hanging out with family and friends.